 Here are some of the best ways to slow this process:

 - There’s a popular belief that placing the avocado pit in the bowl of guacamole can help prevent it from turning brown.
 Give it a try!

 - Lemon or lime juice is one of the best ways to slow down the oxidation process.
 But even then, guacamole will eventually turn brown.

 - Transfer the guacamole to an airtight container.
 Then, flatten the top with a spoon, and add 1/2 inch of cold water on top before covering it with a lid and refrigerating.
 When you’re ready to eat the leftovers, drain the water from the top, stir, and enjoy.

-And to save guacamole for longer, transfer it to an air-tight container and place it in the freezer.
+Oh, and if you’re wondering if you can freeze guacamole, the answer is YES!
+Just transfer it to an air-tight container and place it in the freezer.

 Thaw it in the fridge overnight, give it a good stir, and it’s ready to go.